leegee/plonk/README.md

 The server code is simply
 for demo purposes, basically a chat server, and comes in two versions, node.js, and Perl Mojolicious.

+`index.html` should give a good idea of how to use the client, and both the Perl and Node code is straight-forward.